foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-* YAML 1.2 is out there since 2009 and uses only `true` and `false` for booleans which excludes a lot of possible edge-case problems.
-It makes no sense to allow YAML 1.1 anymore.
+* YAML 1.2 has been the standard since 2009 and uses only `true` and `false` for booleans, avoiding many potential edge-case issues.
+Allowing YAML 1.1 is no longer practical.
 * The `.yml` extension must be used for consistency.
-It is predominant in the Ansible eco-system extension, even though [yaml.org](https://yaml.org/faq.html) recommends `.yaml`.
+It is predominant in the Ansible ecosystem, even though [yaml.org](https://yaml.org/faq.html) recommends `.yaml`.
-* Comments at the very beginning of a file makes it to quickly find out the purpose/usage of a script, either by opening the file or using the `head` command.
+* Adding comments at the very beginning of a file allows for quickly identifying the purpose or usage of a script, either by opening the file or using the `head` command.
-* A new line at the end of a file is common Unix best practice as it avoids any terminal prompt misalignment when printing files to e.g STDOUT.
+* Ending files with a new line is a common Unix best practice.
+It prevents terminal prompt misalignment when printing files to, for example, STDOUT.

 ## Spacing<a id="spacing"></a>